COMMUNITY 20 / 21

 At present we have identified the following actions

 1 Christmas Float - if not in current format discuss alternatives in terms of routes, possible collection by crowd funding.
-We will focus on this at our September meeting.

 2 - Over 60's Concert: plan to run next April.
 Hope to be back to normal by then: This will depend on float and beer festival revenues or other sources of income.